sarahwhale/python-learning-repo/README.md

 # python-learning-repo
-To store Python code form workshops
+To store Python code from workshops